developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/keycapture/index.md

 &#51;.
 Once the `EBFunctionKeyMapping.xml` mapping file is complete, **copy the file to the** `\Program Files\EnterpriseBrowser\` **directory on the device**.

-> The function key(s) will be mapped as specified in the mapping file the next time Enterprise Browser is launched.
+**The function key(s) will be mapped as specified in the mapping file the next time Enterprise Browser is launched**.

 #### Contents of the Function Key Mapping File